 Dr Martin HemsleyOUR PEOPLE

-Martin (also called ‘Sananda’) graduated as a Process Work (PW) diplomat from the ANZPOP program in 2019 and joined the ANZPOP faculty team in 2020.
-He has a deep interest in dreamwork, healing and shamanism which he brings into his private therapy practice, as well as his teaching.
+Martin (also called ‘Sananda’) joined the ANZPOP faculty team in 2020.
+He has a deep interest in spiritual emergence, healing, shamanism and dreamwork, which he brings into his private therapy practice, as well as his teaching.

 Martin is an author, therapist, supervisor and educator with extensive knowledge in health and healing, having worked for many years as a clinician and academic in nursing.
 Prior to moving fully into private practice in 2020, he worked for ten years in mental health crisis work.

 Martin’s book ‘Here There be Soul-Eaters: Sacred Journeys of Nurse Healers’ (pub 2019), is based on his nursing PhD ‘Walking Two Worlds’, and explores, from a Process Work perspective, the deep, extraordinary and confounding experiences of spiritual healers, tracing their blessings and challenges upon and over the edges between ordinary reality and the multiple realities beyond.
 This book was inspired and provoked by his own experiences, and he remains deeply committed to working with people on these big edges.

-‘Here There be Soul-Eaters’ is available for purchase directly from Martin (email him), who will personally sign copies.
-It can also be sourced from online bookshops.
+‘Here There be Soul-Eaters’ can be sourced from online bookshops.